juckettd/RaspberryPiCM4Handheld7Inch/README.md

 For now I have posted all of the photos that I have already posted on Reddit.
 And here is a list of youtube links for demoes on the device in operation:

-Raspberry Pi CM4 Handheld - PC Games Demo: https://youtu.be/qqAcT7MvEfQ
+Raspberry Pi CM4 Handheld - PC Games Demo https://youtu.be/qqAcT7MvEfQ

 Raspberry Pi CM4 Handheld - Pixel Desktop Logout